koto-lang/koto/docs/language/functions_advanced.md

 check!
 111
 ```

-Any value that supports indexing operations containing a matching number of
+Any container that supports indexing operations (like lists and tuples)
-elements will be unpacked, otherwise an error will be thrown.
+with a matching number of elements will be unpacked,
+otherwise an error will be thrown.

-Unpacked values can contain nested unpacked values.
+Unpacked arguments can also be nested.

 ```koto
 # A function that sums elements from nested containers